Sea Org: Billion-year commitment

 According to Hubbard, the Sea Org's mission is "an exploration into both time and space".
 Sea Org members act as goodwill representatives and administrators of Scientology; all policy and administrative posts in the church's key organizations are held by Sea Org members.
 Sea Org are housed in communal housing called berthing, and receive a basic allowance of about $50 per week.

 In accordance with Scientology beliefs, members are expected to return to the Sea Org when they are reborn; the Sea Org's motto is Revenimus ("We Come Back").
 Members must therefore sign a symbolic billion-year commitment, pledging to "get ethics in on this planet and the universe".
 The church contends that the agreement is not a legally binding contract but merely a symbolic demonstration of the dedication members are expected to give to the organization, and that they are free to leave if they wish.
 After signing, members report to the Estates Project Force, the Sea Org's induction program; J. Gordon Melton writes that members may take several years between signing the commitment and attending the induction.
 Once induction is completed, the final decision to join is made.

 Members who leave the Sea Org are issued a "freeloader's bill", retroactively billing them for any auditing or training they received.
 Although the bill is not legally enforceable, these Scientologists may not receive services at any Scientology organization until they pay it and perform an amends program.

 Marriage and family

 From the early 1970s to the start of the 21st century, Sea Org members' children were often placed in the Cadet Org.
 Sea Org members may marry one another but are not permitted to marry outside the organization; extramarital sex is also prohibited.
 Couples with children must leave the Sea Org and return to other staff positions within the church until the child is six years old; thereafter the children are raised communally and allowed to visit their parents in the Sea Org on weekends or about an hour a day.
+Stephen A. Kent described that for adult Sea Org members with minor children, their work obligations took priority, damaged parent-child relations, and has led to cases of severe child neglect and endangerment.

 Children of members have themselves joined the Sea Org when they came of age.
 Several former members have said they were advised (or even forced) to have an abortion to avoid being sent to lower organizations.
 Scientology presents itself as opposed to abortion and actively speaks out against it in its publications.